 If there’s one thing addicts go through more quickly than drugs and alcohol, it’s money.
-Financial problems are almost inevitable when a person develops a drug or alcohol addiction.
-If you are in recovery, you need to learn how to manage your money as well of your sobriety.
-That is why at Steps to Recovery Homes we have outside experts teach clients how to manage their finances responsibly.
+Personal Finance problems are almost inevitable when a person develops a drug or alcohol addiction.
+If you are in addiction recovery, you need to learn how to manage your money as well of your sobriety.

 More, making amends is an important part of recovery.
-It fact, it’s step nine of the 12-step program.
+It’s fact; it’s step nine of the 12-step program.